nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 1. Converting your model to a compatible format (e.g., TensorRT, ONNX).
 1. Ensuring that your data preprocessing and postprocessing steps align with the model's requirements.

-For more information on how to bring your own model in Holsocan SDK and build an inference example, please refer to [this](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/bring_your_own_model) example .
+For more information on how to bring your own model in Holoscan SDK and build an inference example, please refer to [this](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/bring_your_own_model) example .

 **Q4: How can I update the VideoStreamReplayerOp and the VideoStreamRecorderOp to use a custom file format ?**